ArnavJS/Facial-Recognition/README.md

 # Facial-Recognition-System

-This project is a Python-based facial recognition system that allows users to register new faces and log in using facial recognition technology.
-It features a user-friendly interface built with tkinter, leverages OpenCV for webcam processing, and uses the face_recognition library for facial identification.
+A Python-based facial recognition system leveraging OpenCV's LBPHFaceRecognizer for real-time user authentication and registration.
+The system features an interactive tkinter GUI that allows users to register new facial profiles and log in seamlessly using their face.
+It includes automated logging of user activities with timestamped records, ensuring an efficient and secure workflow.
+This project is designed for ease of use and minimal dependencies, making it suitable for self projects and learning purposes.

-# Requirements
-Python 3.6 or above

-Required Python Libraries:

-opencv-python
-face_recognition
-Pillow

-Install the dependencies by running:
-_pip install opencv-python face_recognition Pillow_
+Key Features:

+Real-time face detection and recognition using OpenCV.
+User-friendly GUI for registration and login.
+Secure storage of facial data with model training.
+Automated activity logging with timestamps.
+No need for complex external dependencies like dlib or CMake.